thedynamiclinker/sudocode/etc/apache/San 2.md

 0: Basically.
 Ok back to Brouwer.

 > Brouwer was a member of the Significs Group.
-It formed part of the early history of semiotics—the study of symbols—around Victoria, Lady Welby in particular.
+It formed part of the early history of semiotics一the study of symbols一around Victoria, Lady Welby in particular.
 The original meaning of his intuitionism probably cannot be completely disentangled from the intellectual milieu of that group.
 >
 > -The Dynamic Read-Writable Free Encyclopedic Repository of the Modern State of Human Knowledge